HSLdevcom/jore4-timetables-api/README.md

 jOOQ! classes are not automatically generated and should be refreshed using the `development.sh generate:jooq` command.
 This is necessary when the structure of a part of the database used by this API changes.

+### Submodules

+Tests use `timetables-data-inserter` from ´jore4-hasura´ repository.
+This is included as a Git submodule.

+When the submodule is updated, to get the newest version of inserter you need to:
+- Update git submodules with `git submodule update`
+- Install dependencies and build the timetables data inserter with `development.sh`, by running either of the `start` tasks or `build:data-inserter`

 ## API structure

 ### GET